-If you and your spouse are both partners, each of you must complete and file your own Schedule SE (Form 1040), Self-Employment Tax, to report your partnership net earnings (loss) from self-employment.
+If you and your spouse are both partners, each of you must complete and file your own Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax, to report your partnership net earnings (loss) from self-employment.

 Code A. Net earnings (loss) from self-employment.
-If you are a general partner, reduce this amount before entering it on Schedule SE (Form 1040) by any section 179 expense deduction claimed, unreimbursed partnership expenses claimed, and depletion claimed on oil and gas properties.
+If you are a general partner, reduce this amount before entering it on Schedule SE (Form 1040 or 1040-SR) by any section 179 expense deduction claimed, unreimbursed partnership expenses claimed, and depletion claimed on oil and gas properties.
 Do not reduce net earnings from self-employment by any separately stated deduction for health insurance expenses.

-If the amount on this line is a loss, enter only the deductible amount on Schedule SE (Form 1040).
+If the amount on this line is a loss, enter only the deductible amount on Schedule SE (Form 1040 or 1040-SR).
 See Limitations on Losses, Deductions, and Credits, earlier.